DAVID GREENE, HOST:

 JARET SEIBERG: There's no appetite in the Senate to change Dodd-Frank.
 So the House can pass as many bills as they want.
 It's very hard to see any path to enactment until we get through the election.

 WELNA: JPMorgan's embarrassing loss has already become part of election year politics.
-Yesterday on CBS, Elizabeth Warren, the Democrat vying for the seat held by Massachusetts Republican Senator Scott Brown, demanded that JPMorgan's CEO Jamie Dimon give up his post as a director of the New York Federal Reserve Bank.
+Yesterday on CBS, Elizabeth Warren, the Democrat vying for the seat held by Massachusetts Republican Sen. Scott Brown, demanded that JPMorgan's CEO Jamie Dimon give up his post as a director of the New York Federal Reserve Bank.

 ELIZABETH WARREN: He is advising the New York Fed about the appropriate oversight of banks like his bank.
 And I think one way he takes responsibility for what's gone wrong is to resign from that position and say someone else should be in that public position, but that he should not be in it.